deepaksuresh2411/SimpleQuora/README.md

 # SimpleQuora

 A simplified version of Quora built with Django allowing users to ask questions, provide answers.
-This project was created as an assignment for TransportSimple.

 ## Features